sphllzulu/ToDoReact/README.md

 #Important Notes
 Ensure that the backend server is running on http://localhost:3001 as expected.
-Modify the backend server configuration if needed to match your environment setup.
-Store sensitive information securely and avoid hardcoding secrets in your codebase.

 #Acknowledgements
 This project was created using React and Vite.